DeveloperJose/JS-AWBW-User-Scripts/README.md

 Directory: **music_player/**

 This is a major code refactoring and update to twiggy_'s original AWBW Music Player 2.0.8 script (https://greasyfork.org/en/scripts/459630-awbw-music-player) with the following changes:
-* Added sound effects: subs and stealths hiding and unhiding, CO and Super CO Power becoming available, units getting trapped, loaded missile silos being launched, units making progress capturing a property,
+* Added sound effects: subs and stealths hiding and unhiding, CO and Super CO Power becoming available, units getting trapped, loaded missile silos being launched, units making progress capturing a property, pipe seams getting attacked
 * Added the option to switch between AW1, AW2, AW:Dual Strike, and AW:Reboot Camp soundtracks.
 * When a turn change happens, if the next CO is the same as the previous CO the music won't restart.
 * Each song will continue where it left off the last time it played instead of always starting at the beginning.
-* If you change the turn with the turn selector checkbox (the one with the numbers) the music will change accordingly as well.
-Before it only changed the music if you used the turn selector arrows to go forward/backward.
+* If you change the turn with the turn selector checkbox during a replay (the one with the numbers) the music will change accordingly as well.

 ![Picture of the music player icon on the browser](./AWBW_Music_Player_1.png)